projectshaped/parametric-svg/Readme.md

 ##### counterpart attribute

-The counterpart attribute of a [parametric attribute][parametric] is an attribute of the same name in the SVG namespace.
+The counterpart attribute of a [parametric attribute][parametric] is an attribute of the same `localName` in the SVG namespace.
 For example, in the SVG element `<circle fill="red" parametric:fill="green" />` the counterpart attribute of `parametric:fill` is the attribute `fill`.

 [counterpart attribute]: #counterpart-attribute